CD3/preview/README.md

 will result in both `zenity` windows being closed.
 This works by saving the PID for the first process to the `$(PIDFILE)` (this is just a file named `pids` in the `$(TMPDIR)` directory). `preview` will kill all processes (and their children) stored in this file on exit.
 There are a couple of things to be careful with.
 First, the double dollar sign (`$$`) is required since `$` is a special character in make.
 Otherwise, make would run `echo !` instead of `echo $!`.
 Second, the `echo` command also needs to be on the same line as the backgrounded command since make will run each line in a separate process.

+**Update:** `preview` now handles this case automatically by looking for processes in its process group.

 Things are more complicated if your Makefile is going to run a command that creates background processes.
 In this case, you need to have some mechanism for getting the PID of the processes it creates, which you can then save to `$(PIDFILE)`, or telling the command to cleanup after itself.
 See the `Makefile.gnuplot` in `examples/` for an example of this.